Superoxide dismutase: Research

 SOD has been used in experimental treatment of chronic inflammation in inflammatory bowel conditions.
 SOD may ameliorate cis-platinum-induced nephrotoxicity (rodent studies).
 As "Orgotein" or "ontosein", a pharmacologically-active purified bovine liver SOD, it is also effective in the treatment of urinary tract inflammatory disease in man.
 For a time, bovine liver SOD even had regulatory approval in several European countries for such use.
 This was cut short by concerns about prion disease.

 An SOD-mimetic agent, TEMPOL, is currently in clinical trials for radioprotection and to prevent radiation-induced dermatitis.
 TEMPOL and similar SOD-mimetic nitroxides exhibit a multiplicity of actions in diseases involving oxidative stress.

 The synthesis of enzymes such as superoxide dismutase, L-ascorbate oxidase, and Delta 1 DNA polymerase is initiated in plants with the activation of genes associated with stress conditions for plants.
 The most common stress conditions can be injury, drought or soil salinity.
 Limiting this process initiated by the conditions of strong soil salinity can be achieved by administering exogenous glutamine to plants.
 The decrease in the level of expression of genes responsible for the synthesis of superoxide dismutase increases with the increase in glutamine concentration.

+Oral SOD derived from Bacillus amyloliquefaciens has been evaluated in randomized controlled trials.
+An 8-week placebo-controlled trial in healthy adults demonstrated reductions in exercise-induced oxidative stress and enhancement of endogenous antioxidant enzyme activities.
+A separate trial in women undergoing in vitro fertilization found that oral SOD supplementation increased serum catalase activity over 12 weeks compared to baseline, suggesting improvement in antioxidant defense.